“Well there’s a small boat made of China that’s going nowhere on the mantelpiece” – Neil Finn.

 When I was young we used to hear about “China” and there was even a phrase that went “he’s like a bull in a China shop”.
 I’m talking about China.
 Not the country.
 But the ceramic, porcelain, material that the word China has also been used to describe, including in the Crowded House song “Weather With You”, penned by the Finn Brothers in 1991.
 And in keeping with its name, yes, China is made in China (ok not all of it), but on my recent visit to the Jiangxi Province, I ended up in the most real China China Town of them all.
 A little known city by the name of Jingdezhen.
+This is China Town.

-There is more China made in Jingdezhen than there is in the rest of China alone (might have to check that fact though, if you can!).
+There is more China made in Jingdezhen than there is in the rest of China alone (you might have to check that fact though, if you can!).
 Jingdezhen is also so untouristy it’s unbelieveable.
 I’d actually bet that most reading my blog haven’t heard of Jingdezhen.
 I myself, also hadn’t heard of it until I started researching Jiangxi Province.
 And that my friends, is good enough reason for you to head there!
-I love off the beaten track stuff and Jingdezhen has it!
+I love off the wheaten craic (off the beaten track) stuff and Jingdezhen has it!

 So China’s porcelain is made in Jingdezhen.
-The city (which it is – it houses a staggering 1.5 million people!!) is proud of its ceramic roots and ceramic examples and references are evident all over the city.
+The city (which it is – it houses a staggering 1.7 million people!!) is proud of its ceramic roots and ceramic examples and references are evident all over the city.
 China is everywhere on the streets and I was shocked that 1.7 million people live here.
 It is known as the “Porcelain Capital” because it has been producing Chinese ceramics for at least 1,000 years, and for much of that period Jingdezhen porcelain was the most important and finest quality in China.
 The city has a well-documented history that stretches back over 2,000 years.

 The easiest way is by bus from Nanchang.
 Head to Nanchang bus station and board a bus to Jingdezhen.
 Be sure to write the names of the places in Chinese when booking tickets!
 Our bus was 79 RMB each and took around 3 hours.
 You can also get there by train, which is slower.
 Apparently Jingdezhen also has an airport, arriving by air would certainly be interesting!
 Would that China crack on landing?
 Trust me though – get the bus!

 Things to do in Jingdezhen